 What is a Compound Interest?

-What are Types of Savings Accounts?
+What are the Types of Savings Accounts?

 6 Saver Account Types